Top 10 Initial Steps To Take For Digital Transformation

 - Encryption at rest and in transit for all data

-- Logging and monitoring with centralized SIEM (Microsoft Sentinel)
+- Centralized logging and monitoring with a SIEM (Microsoft Sentinel)

 - Compliance policies enforced through automation (Azure Policy)